Home Storage Solutions

 Surprising as it may be, many people underestimate just how many coat hangers they need in their closet as well as what kind they should have.
 Your closet will look the most organized if all your coat hangers are identical in style, shape, and color.
 Be sure to have hangers sturdy enough to hold heavy clothing and hangers with plenty of grip to keep garments from sliding off.

 It’s easy to simply take off your shoes wherever you land at the end of a long day, but life seems more together when you have a designated spot for your favorite kicks.
 Choose a shoe rack that hangs on your bedroom wall or closet door and keep your footwear paired and organized at all times.

 Keep your earrings in pairs, your bracelets unbent, and your necklaces from getting tangled with a jewelry organizer.
 A jewelry armoire is perfect if you have a large collection, but even a simple jewelry box will suffice to keep all your favorite trinkets tidy.

 Your office should work with you, not against you.
 Productivity takes a major hit without proper workspace organization.
 Whether you work from home or this is just the place you use for crafts and recordkeeping, it’s still an important part of your household.
 Check out our Office Organization Ideas for more.

 Office Storage Essentials

-Keep your pens, pencils, notepads, and other accessories organized in a desktop organizer.
-With cubbies for every office essential, you’ll never be left wondering where all your pens went.
-For extra ease, choose a desk organizer with a rotating, lazy Susan style.
+Keep your pencils, notepads, and charging cords organized in your desk drawers.
+Use bamboo boxes or a flatware divider for an easy organization hack.
+With a home base for every office accessory, you’ll never be left wondering where all of your pens went.

 When your printer, paper, cords, and other office gadgets need a home, look no further than a printer stand.
 Everything you need to create hard copies of important documents can all be stored in one space and easily moved around your office.